imagej/imagej-server/README.md

  `$ curl -XDELETE localhost:8080/io/objects/object:1234567890abcdef`

-- __POST__ /io/file
+- __POST__ /io/file?[type=*{type}*]

  Uploads a file to server.
 A 16-bit lowercase alphanumeric ID prefixed with `object:` will be returned as a JSON string.
 The ID can be used in module execution to represent the file.
-Currently only supports uploading images.
+Currently only supports uploading images and tables in text.
+An optional query parameter `type` could be provided as hint to file type.
+If it is empty, filename would be used for guessing.

  ```
  $ curl -F "file=@src/test/resources/imgs/about4.tif" localhost:8080/io/file